fair-search/fairsearch-fair-java/README.md

 *Note*: The numbers shown here may differ slightly from run to run as there is randomness factor involved.

 ## Development

+1. Clone this repository `git clone https://github.com/fair-search/fairsearch-core.git`
+2. Change directory to the directory where you cloned the repository `cd WHERE_ITS_DOWNLOADED/fairsearch-core/java`
+3. Use any IDE to work with the code

 If you want to make your own builds you can do that with the Gradle wrapper:
 - To make a JAR without the external dependencies: